filiph/egamebook/dart/README.md

 Note: you _can't_ use functions or variables in the `<classes>` block.
 In fact, you can't even use the special functions (`echo`, `repeatBlock`, etc.) in here.
 You shouldn't _have_ to, but be aware of the limitation.

+## Development

+Run unit tests:

+    bin/unit_tests.sh

+The full-blown testing egamebook is in `examples/test`.
+You can run:

+    examples/test/run_test.sh  # to compile and run the CL version examples/test/html_run_test.sh  # to compile and run in browser